dailymotion/webpack-multi-output/README.md

 ## Todo

 * make it work with `[name]`
+* make it work with named entry
+* make it work with multiple entries

+Bonus:

 * add check to be sure the plugin is used with the loader
 * make it work with sourcemap